 Vegetables To Avoid For Babies

-- Root vegetables, such as beetroots and turnips, and some leafy vegetables, such as spinach, are high in nitrate.
+- Root vegetables, such as beetroots and turnips, and some leafy vegetables, such as kale and spinach, are high in nitrate.
 These should not be fed to babies younger than six months.
 Nitrate is a compound that vegetables absorb from the soil, and its excess intake may cause a condition called methemoglobinemia or blue baby syndrome.
 It is a blood disorder characterized by abnormal production of methemoglobin — a type of hemoglobin that carries oxygen but can’t release it to body tissues effectively.
 Some of the symptoms that the condition may exhibit are bluish coloration of the baby’s hands, feet, and mouth, failure to thrive, fatigue, and shortness of breath.

 Frequently Asked Questions